vidyaviz/Website-development/README.md

 # dredga
-Website for dredga.com by Amith
+Website for dredga.com by Vidya